brunohsouza/weather-cli-research/README.md

 {"temp":{"realtime":8.62,"min":7.8,"max":9.4},"overall":{"desc":"Haze","humidity":68}}
 ```

-The "temp" key has the temperature data with the realtime temperature, the minimun and the maximun temperature forecasts.
+The "temp" key has the temperature data with the real time temperature, the minimum and the maximum temperature forecasts.

 The "overall" key has the relevant information of the weather as description (Clear sky, Haze, Mist, etc) and
 humidity in percents.